 During all RSHE lessons, the correct terms for all body parts and functions will be used.
-For example, vulva, vagina, penis and testicles will be used rather than 'minnie', 'willy' and 'balls'.
+For example, vagina and penis will be used rather than 'minnie' and 'willy'.
 Sex-related slang words will be clarified in a factual way and it is made clear to pupils which words are potentially offensive and that from this point onwards, it is expected that the correct terms will be used.
 This aims to prevent bullying of children for not knowing definitions and points out the offensive nature of some words.